Khongor, Darkhan-Uul

 Khongor (Хонгор, soft or sweetheart) is a sum (district) of Darkhan-Uul Province in northern Mongolia.
-The sum center has railway station on the Ulan-Ude - Ulan Bator - Beijing line.
+The sum center has railway station on the Ulan-Ude - Ulaanbaatar - Beijing line.
 The most important railway station is 13 km south of the sum center, where at Salkhit settlement Salkhit - Erdenet line starts.

 In 2007, Khongor was the scene of an apparently massive contamination case that involved sodium cyanide and mercury compounds, materials used for small-scale gold mining.
 The case aroused considerable attention in the national media, and it was even discussed to relocate the settlement.

 On 24 July 1999, Khongor recorded a temperature of 44.0 C, which is the highest temperature that has ever been recorded in Mongolia.